 A committee may from time to time appoint one of the members to be chairman of the committee; and every committee shall report to the board.

-26. Meetings, chairman, etc., of committees
+26. Meetings, chairman etc. of committees

 A committee may meet from time to time, and may adjourn from place to place, as they think proper, but no business shall be transacted at a meeting of the committee unless the quorum of members (if any) fixed by the board, and, if no quorum is fixed, 2 members at the least, are present.